PX4/PX4-Devguide/en/qgc/video_streaming_wifi_broadcast.md

      * 512MB SDRAM
      * No camera interface

- My choice is to use Pi Zero as camera board (encode video) and NEO2 as main UAV board (wifibroadcast, mavlink telemetry, etc)
+ My choice is to use Pi Zero as camera board (encode video) and NEO2 as main UAV board (wifibroadcast, MAVLink telemetry, etc)

 ## Links:
  -  [Original version](https://befinitiv.wordpress.com/wifibroadcast-analog-like-transmission-of-live-video-data/) of wifibroadcast